Penguin Pete and Pat Lesson Plan

 - Large resealable plastic bag or manila envelope

 In advance: Photocopy several of the illustrations from the book.
+Choose illustrations that clearly show an element of the book's plot — these illustrations will become story sequence cards for the students to identify and arrange chronologically.
 Glue the photocopies onto sheets of oak-tag paper and cover with clear contact paper.

-- Put the story sequence cards in a plastic bag or envelope and place them in the back of the book.
+Step 3: Put the story sequence cards in a plastic bag or envelope and place them in the back of the book.
 Keep the book and cards in your library or activity center.
-Encourage the children to read the book alone or with friends and use the sequence cards.
+Encourage children to read the book alone or with friends and use the sequence cards.

-Ask them to recall the different colors of Penguin Pete's, Pat's, and baby Tim's beaks.
+Ask children to recall the different colors of Penguin Pete's, Pat's, and baby Tim's beaks.
 Why was Tim's beak green?

 Beautifully illustrated modern version of the Old English folk song about a frog that sets out to charm a lovely mouse.